Ashraf Gurukkal

 Ashraf Gurukkal is a Kalari Gurukkal, stunt and action choreographer.
 He was born in Eriyad, near Kodungallur in the Indian state of Kerala.
 He began working as a Kalari trainer in the region in 1989.
 His debut came in the typical Kalari choreography in the Kamal directed blockbuster title, Peruvannapurathe Visheshangal.
-He continues in the fields as a stunt choreographer, production executive, production controller, actor in TV serials, as well as Mollywood.
+He continues in the fields as a stunt choreographer, production executive, production controller, actor in TV serials, as well as Malayalam cinema.